ox-dl/MyVirtualTeam/README.md

    - Save and manage tasks directly from the application interface.

 6. **Monitor and control** your virtual machines from the MyVirtualTeam interface.

+## ‚ö†Ô∏è Warning ‚Äì License Responsibility

+This project **does not include, distribute, or install any proprietary operating system** (such as Microsoft Windows).
+It only provides automation tools for creating and managing virtual machines through Hyper-V.

+**Important:**
+If you use this software to create or run virtual machines containing **Microsoft Windows** (or any other proprietary software),
+you must have a **valid license** for each instance of the operating system used.
+Owning a Windows 10/11 Pro license on your host machine **does not automatically authorize** running Windows inside one or more virtual machines.

+The author of this project **assumes no responsibility** for any misuse or violation of third-party software licenses.

 ## License
 This project is licensed under the **GPL-3.0** license.
 See the [LICENSE](./LICENSE) file for details.